mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/service-exposure.md

 ## 1 How Can I Publish a REST API?

-Most newer services use REST instead of web services nowadays.
-Using REST requires a small shift in the design of your services.
+Most newer services use REST instead of web services, but using REST requires a small shift in the design of your services.
 Web services are about calling and providing access to remote logic, but in REST, you design a data model that can be used by external apps.
-Objects in your domain model are called resources, and the operations on your resources are standardized into the following options
+Objects in your domain model are called resources, and the operations on your resources are standardized into the following options:

-* Read or find one or more existing resources (`GET`)
+* **GET** – read or find one or more existing resources
-* Create a new resource (`POST`)
+* **POST** – create a new resource
-* Change an existing resource (`PUT`)
+* **PUT** – change an existing resource
-* Delete an existing resource (`DELETE`)
+* **DELETE** – delete an existing resource

-You will also see this approach in contracts for REST services like Swagger and OpenAPI – first the resources are listed, and then the operations on those resources are listed.
+You will also see this approach in contracts for REST services like Swagger and OpenAPI: first, the resources are listed, and then the operations on those resources are listed.

 The Mendix REST publish functionality follows the approach used by OpenAPI in which you define your resources first and then the operations on those resources.
 You have full control of your REST API because you define the resources, messages exchanged, and microflows that implement the operations.

 Alternatively, you can let Mendix handle all of this automatically.
 Just expose your entity from your domain model or drag an entity onto the resources section of a publish-REST document, and everything required will be generated for you, including security.
 All the security rules you define on your entities are automatically used by your REST API.

-{{% image_container width="500" %}}
+{{% image_container width="550" %}}
 ![Publish REST API for entity](attachments/rest_publish_entity_api.gif)
 {{% /image_container %}}

 Whether you want full control of the API you implement or you just want to generate a back-end for your mobile application in a few minutes, Mendix can do it.

-{{% image_container width="500" %}}
+{{% image_container width="550" %}}
 ![](attachments/rest-publish-post-example.png)
 {{% /image_container %}}